willz-go/jamming-CA/README.md

 # jamming-CA

 ## This project is a portfolio project from Codecademy FullStack Program
+### Fundamental goal
 -Its goal is to practise a bit off HTML, CSS, JScript and React concepts learned throught out the course

+### App existing purpose

+ -Build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 ---
 ## Technology